Our Mission

 Faye Sofranko

-Vice President & Secretary
+Vice President & Acting President

 She brings deep roots and experienced entrepreneurship to the many community-focused roles she’s played along her journey toward decolonized food systems, including the launch of the Local Artisan Collective in St. Petersburg, Florida, to encourage local small businesses to cross-promote each other.